jmbh/jmbh.github.io/_posts/2017-09-09-Deconstructing-ME.md

 ![center](https://raw.githubusercontent.com/jmbh/jmbh.github.io/master/figs/measurementerror/ScalingIssue.png)

-The top row suggests that the difference between the low/high noise setting is because the whole cloud is 'shifted' downwards.
+The top row suggests that the difference between the low/high noise setting is because the whole cloud is 'shifted' downwards in the low noise setting.
 This would mean that the sampling distributions are shifted differently depending on the noise setting (sample size) when adding measurement error.
 On the other hand, when plotting the data in the same coordinate system, it is clear that the expected values do not change and that effect is driven by the differing variances of the estimator.

 And one more problem: in the right panel in the figure of the paper the authors plot $\mathcal{P}^\uparrow$ as a function of $N$.
 Note that from the discussion in (4) it follows that this value can *never* be larger than $\frac{1}{2}$.
 So there must have been some mistake.